What is it?

 The Syllabus Explorer has a master catalog of titles that it can identify within the syllabus collection.
 In OSP Version 2, this catalog is primarily a combination of The Library of Congress and Crossref—the latter a scholarly publishing catalog with records for around 80 million articles.
 We also incorporate the Open Textbook Library, which allows for tracking the adoption of openly-licensed titles.

 The Syllabus Explorer identifies citations by looking for title/author name combinations in the raw text of the syllabi.
 The resulting matches are then run through a neural network trained to distinguish citations from other occurrences of the same words.
-This process is accurate around 93% of the time.
+This process is accurate a bit over 90% of the time compared to a hand-labeled dataset.

 Why doesn’t the Syllabus Explorer show results for X?